Biography

 Biography summary

-Dr Maree Pardy is a social and cultural anthropologist and is a Lecturer in Community and International Development and International Studies, in the School of Humanities and Social Sciences.
+Dr Maree Pardy is an anthropologist and Snr.
+Lecturer in Community and International Development and International Studies, in the School of Humanities and Social Sciences.

 Research interests

-Maree’s research focuses on gender, culture and global change.
-She brings her academic training in anthropology, feminist theory and gender studies together with her professional experience.
-She researches and publishes in the areas of gender and globalisation; gender and cultural diversity; gender and sexuality in cross cultural contexts; gender, sexuality and human rights; gender and feminist theories of global urbanisation; emotion, culture and politics.
+Maree’s research focuses on gender, race, culture, and global change.
+Trained in anthropology, feminist theory, and gender studies, and with a professional background in international and community development, she researches ethnographically among immigrant communities and critically engages with policies, discourses and laws related to gender, sexuality and culture, international humanitarianism, and development.
+She publishes on gender and cultural diversity; gender and sexuality in cross cultural contexts; gender, race and human rights; gender and feminist theories of global urbanisation; emotion and cultural politics.

 Teaching interests